ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 Main highlights of this release include:

 * Fix parsing of qualitative slice annotation;
-* Disable measurements panel interactions in MPR mode.
+* Disable measurements panel interactions in MPR mode;
+* Fix parsing og segmentation when orientation values are close to zero.

 ## 0.8.1 - June 2022 - Slim